bekk/bekk-christmas/post/elm/model-view-and-update.md

 -- Model

 type alias Model =
-    { presentCounter : Int
+    { presentCounter : Int }
-    , receivedGifts : List String
-    }
 ```

-The state of the program is currently represented by two properties, a counter of how many gifts someone has received that is represented by an `Int` type, and an overview of gifts that has been received represented by a `List String` type.
+The state of the program is currently represented by one property, a counter of how many gifts someone has received that is represented by an `Int` type.
 The `Model` is in elm represented by what is called a **record**, and is a central store for all the data we use to represent our application with.
 The `Model` will at all times contain the most recent data that we want to use in our program.
 So if a user has clicked something that changes  the state of our program this should create a new state which will be the current state of the program.

 So how is the `Model` updated?
 The state of a program should not be manipulated from all over the place, so the only place that we can use to directly manipulate the `Model` is in the `update` function.
 This collects messages from our program which is handled in the \`update\` function, so that all updates to the state is collected into one place.